shepmaster/shepmaster.github.com/source/_posts/2011-11-26-when-refactoring-isnt-refactoring.markdown

 expectations of the behavior of a system, with the benefit that they are continually verified.

-## In which related areas are suggested

-When considering the temporal nature of refactoring, I am reminded of how git manages commits.

-A git commit hash is not just based on the changes to the code, although that's often how people think about it.
-This hash is based on many things, including the changes to the code and the tip of the branch that the change is being committed to.
-From the viewpoint of the version control system, this parent commit can be treated as a point in time.

-Even if you make the same change to the code, the state of the code when the change is applied carries great importance:

-#### Ordering 1
-1. Add code for option `foo`
-2. Add option `foo` to configuration file

-#### Ordering 2
-1. Add code for option `foo`
-2. Add option `foo` to configuration file

-Even though the diffs for each change are identical, the state is quite different if you look at it between the first and second commit.

-Similarly, whether a specific change is a refactoring or not is based on both the change and what the external system behavior is at that time.
-Something to mull about for another blog post.

 [refactoring]: http://martinfowler.com/refactoring/
 [extract-method]: http://martinfowler.com/refactoring/catalog/extractMethod.html
 [inline-method]: http://martinfowler.com/refactoring/catalog/inlineMethod.html